March 6th, 2020

 What does an HR generalist do?
 For employers looking to hire, LinkedIn recommends providing a job description that reads, in part: “If you’re a people-person looking to start a career in the exciting world of HR, this is the best place to dive in.
 We’re in search of a qualified and resourceful HR generalist to support our HR department in ensuring smooth and efficient business operations.
 The HR generalist will have both administrative and strategic responsibilities, helping us to plan and administer important functions, such as staffing, training and development, and compensation and benefits.”

-For job seekers who are interested in becoming an HR generalist, it’s also recommended that you’re able to switch tracks easily, since one morning you may be working on job candidate selections while in the afternoon you could be submitting compliance reports for the government.
+For job seekers who are interested in becoming an HR generalist, it’s also recommended that you’re able to switch tracks easily, since one morning you may be working on job candidate selections while in the afternoon you could be submitting compliance reports for the government or reviewing employee leave documents.
 Good communication skills are also important, as you will be talking to job candidates, giving presentations to staff about benefits and policy and communicating key analytics to leadership.

 Career and leadership coach Kelly Poulson once wrote about her job working in the Human Resources Industry.
 “Generalists are rarely focused on any one part of their role for too long.
 If you thrive on variety, it could be for you,” she wrote.
 “Being in a generalist role can often times give you broader exposure across an organization.
 More access means more opportunity to have an impact and add value to the business and to the lives of those impacted by it.”